mt-mods/mail/README.md

 ![](https://github.com/mt-mods/mail/workflows/luacheck/badge.svg)
 [![ContentDB](https://content.minetest.net/packages/mt-mods/mail/shields/downloads/)](https://content.minetest.net/packages/mt-mods/mail/)

-This is a fork of cheapies mail mod
+This is a fork of @cheapie's mail mod.

-It adds a mail-system that allows players to send each other messages in-game and via webmail (optional)
+It adds a mail-system that allows players to send each other messages in-game and via webmail (optional).

 # Screenshot